Harmelodic/blog/README.md

 # blog

-Service for serving blog-related data.
+Service for Harmelodic blog data.

 Built in Java.